AndriiMorozov24/Simulated_annealing/README.md

 # Simulated_annealing
- simulated annealing algorithm for the flow-shop scheduling problem andrii.morozov23@gmail.com
+ simulated annealing algorithm for the flow-shop scheduling problem by andrii.morozov23@gmail.com

 Enter name of your input file.
 (3rd line)
 To start calculations, provide data (4th line), it must be .csv format.